 Leah's Story: How La Crosse Encephalitis Virus Affected One Family

 When Leah was just 4 years old, she was bitten by a mosquito carrying La Crosse virus.
 Two days after complaining of a headache that would not go away, Leah’s family took her to the emergency room.
 Leah died in her parents’ arms three days later from La Crosse encephalitis.

-La Crosse virus (LACV) is an arthropod-borne virus (arbovirus) that is primarily transmitted in Indiana by Aedes triseriatus mosquitoes.
+La Crosse virus (LACV) is an mosquito-borne virus (arbovirus) that is primarily transmitted in Indiana by Aedes triseriatus mosquitoes.
 LACV is a member of a larger group of viruses called the California serogroup.
 Although most people who become infected with LACV do not develop any symptoms, some people can develop seizures, paralysis, or severe inflammation in the brain.

 LACV is transmitted in Indiana by the eastern treehole mosquito, Aedes triseriatus, which lays its eggs in man-made containers or natural cavities in tree trunks (treeholes).
 Mosquitoes become infected when they feed on small mammals such as chipmunks and squirrels.
 Infected mosquitoes can then spread LACV to people and other mammals.
 Once infected, people are “dead-end hosts,” which means they do not pass the virus on to other biting mosquitoes.

 The eastern treehole mosquito, which can transmit La Crosse virus in Indiana, can breed in treeholes containing rainwater.
 Photo: Lee Green, Indiana State Department of Health.

 Transmission cycle of La Crosse virus.
 Centers for Disease Control and Prevention.